ndc13/ndc13/README.md

 Since these projects, I have been studying a mixture of languages including React, Python and Swfit with codecademy.

-In August I started AWS Cloud Practitioner, Architect and Professional.
+In August I started AWS Cloud Practitioner, Architect and in September and October I continue to Professional.

  <div id="badges" style="display: flex; align-items: center;">
  <h3 style="margin-right: 8px;"> :mailbox: Connect with me:</h3>